Three top defining characteristics of a natural burial:

-Simplicity: The idea of wrapping the body in a shroud or placing it in a plain, unadorned coffin appeals to those who prefer their burial arrangement to be simple and natural.
+Simplicity: The idea of wrapping the deceased in a shroud or placing it in a plain, unadorned coffin appeals to those who prefer their burial arrangement to be simple and natural.

 Lower Cost: Because green burials do not involve embalming, fancy caskets, or concrete vaults, green burial is a cost-effective alternative to conventional burials.